December 14, 2019

 So, Cesare Emiliani was an Italian geologist and paleontologist who came up with the idea in 1989 to base the calendar on geological facts.
 His goal was clear: To create a system free from any religious or cultural influences that would represent time more accurately.
 This led to the creation of the Holocene Calendar.

-The concept is quite simple: You take the current year in the Gregorian calendar and add 10,000 years.
-Why exactly 10,000?
-Because that's roughly when the Holocene began—the epoch when the climate became stable enough for human civilization to develop.
+The concept is quite simple: You take the current year in the Gregorian calendar and add 10 000 years.
+Why exactly 10 000?
+Because that's roughly when the Holocene began.
+The epoch when the climate became stable enough for human civilization to develop.
 For example, the year 45 BC becomes the year 9956 Holocene Era (HE), the year 1 AD becomes 10001 HE, and 2020 turns into 12020 HE.
 This approach provides a much clearer and more straightforward representation of history, especially when thinking in larger timeframes.

 Here are a few examples: